 Let’s understand this with an example:

 When you transfer a balance, you are paying off existing debt with a new credit card.
 Assuming you move the debt to a card with a lower interest rate, it will cost less money to maintain that debt going forward.
-That means you can devote more money to paying down the principal on the debt, rather than paying interest.
+That means you can devote more money to pay off the principal on the debt, rather than paying interest.

 What to do after a Balance Transfer?

-- Avoid closing old credit cards- It is generally best to keep old or unused accounts open – especially your oldest account.
-However if an old card charges an high annual fee that you can’t afford, closing it may be the best option
+- Avoid closing old credit cards: It is generally best to keep old or unused accounts open – especially your oldest account.
+However, if an old card charges a high annual fee that you can’t afford, closing it may be the best option.

-- Avoid applying for new credit- Limit the number of hard inquiries on your credit report and only apply for new credit including loan when you absolutely need to
+- Avoid applying for new credit: Limit the number of hard inquiries on your credit report and only apply for a new credit including loans when you absolutely need to

-- Avoid making purchases with your balance transfer card- The best use of a balance transfer credit card is to pay off debt.
+- Avoid making purchases with your balance transfer card: The best use of a balance transfer credit card is to pay off debt.
 Adding to that debt could make it more difficult to get rid of the balance before your promotional 0% APR offer ends.
-After the promotional APR period ends, your APR will jump and if interest accrues on an outstanding balance, you could negate any savings the promotional period provided

 Get Your Free Credit Report with Monthly Updates Check Now